Catalog Description

 • CSLO #1: Explain the structure of the CPT (Current Procedural Terminology) and ICD-10-CM (International Classification of Diseases, clinical modification 10) manuals.

-• CSLO #2: Describe how to locate procedural and diagnostic codes used in the ambulatory setting.
+• CSLO #2: Abstract and interpret medical charts and describe how to locate procedural and diagnostic codes used in the ambulatory setting.

 • CSLO #3: Identify the purpose and use of modifiers and the supplemental HCPCS Codes.